 EDP insurance is typically purchased as an endorsement to a business owner’s policy (BOP).
 A BOP combines both general liability insurance and commercial property insurance coverage, and is usually less expensive than buying each policy separately.

 Electronic data processing coverage can also be added to a commercial package policy (CPP), which is similar to a BOP, but is generally purchased by high risk small and medium-sized businesses.
-You can also add business interruption insurance and cyber liability insurance to a BOP.
+You can also add business interruption insurance and cyber insurance to a BOP.

 Business interruption insurance protects your business against financial losses if you must temporarily close or relocate due to a catastrophic event, such as a fire.
 It can help pay for your lost income, business expenses, and rent or relocation costs.